 Let’s start off by saying that Malachite green does NOT contain copper.
 It belongs to the triphenylmethane family.
 Malachite green is a textile dye that has been used extensively as an antiprotozoal and antifungal medication.
 Not all species will tolerate malachite green or formalin, and treatment should be approached with caution.

 - Seachem Paraguard, which contains malachite green and aldehydes (but no formaldehyde).
-Paraguard is a very popular treatment of Scutariella Japonica (so we already know a needed dosage).
-Link to check the price on Amazon.
+Paraguard (link to check the price on Amazon) is a very popular treatment of Scutariella Japonica (so we already know a needed dosage).

 - Quick cure (active ingredients: Formalin, Malachite Green).
 Although the label says do not use on invertebrates and snails, but still, there are many shrimp breeders who used it without negative effects on the shrimp.